Connectivity in Lesvos Refugee Camp

 Context

-Between 8 and 10 September 2020, several fires broke out in the Moria Reception and Identification Centre on the island of Lesvos, Greece.
-The camp was completely destroyed and around 12,000 asylum seekers, after living for several days on the street, were relocated to Mavrovouni camp, which has been built in emergency at the North of the island’s main city Mytilene.
-Today, some 8,100 refugees and asylum-seekers reside on Lesvos.
-Of those, 6,050 (75%) reside in Mavrovouni.
-While the number of people arriving across Greece’s sea and land borders have decreased in the last months. the needs of asylum-seekers and refugees remain pressing.
+Between September 8th and 10th of 2020, several fires broke out in the Moria Reception and Identification Centre, located on the island of Lesvos, Greece.
+The camp was completely destroyed and after living for several days in the streets, around 12,000 asylum seekers were relocated to Mavrovouni - a city located North of Mytilene - where an emergency camp was set up.
+Today, more than 19,000 refugees and asylum-seekers reside in the islands of Lesvos, Samos and Chios.
+As of July 2023, 2,300 reside in Mavrovouni refugee camp.
+However, even though the number of people arriving across Greece’s sea and land borders have decreased in the past few years, there has been a recent increase, with 2,310 arriving in January alone, 31% in Lesvos.
+Thus, the needs of asylum-seekers and refugees remain critical.

 Providing connectivity to refugees

-A few days after the fires a team deployed from TSF HQ and installed a free Wi-Fi connection that covers the entrance and the quarantine zone of the camp.
-A few months later, in December 2020, the coverage was extended to a common area in the camp.
+A few days after the fires, a TSF team installed a free Wi-Fi connection covering the entrance and the quarantine zone of the camp.
+A few months later, in December 2020, the coverage was extended to a common area of the camp.

-In an extremely uncertain situation, in which they feel stuck on the island, without clear foresight on their future, the Internet access is a way to receive psychological relief by talking to their loved ones.
-It offers them the possibility to conduct research on all the possible opportunities and develop a project for a brighter future based on the information they can find online.
+In extremely uncertain situations, in which they feel stuck on the island without clear foresight on their future, connectivity gives them the opportunity to conduct research on possible opportunities and develop projects for a brighter future - based on the information they can find online.

-The internet connection installed by TSF is offering a free link to the external world to people who have not only been living in harsh conditions for months, or even years, but who have also had to suffer the trauma of seeing their already precarious lives devastated by the fires and who now see their health in danger due to COVID-19.
+The internet connection installed by TSF is offering a free link to the outside world to people who have not only been living in harsh conditions for months, or even years, but who have also had to suffer the trauma of seeing their already precarious lives devastated by the fires.

 Testimonies